Quantitative Dynamic Phase Mapping via Single-Arm Field-Correlation Ghost Imaging: Conclusion

 \section{Conclusion}

-In conclusion, we have experimentally demonstrated an advanced optical platform for quantitative dynamic phase mapping that strictly circumvents the need for computational phase retrieval algorithms.
-The superiority of this methodology is fundamentally rooted in three core characteristics: (1) the \textbf{single-arm architecture} provides exceptional imaging robustness against environmental perturbations by eliminating the stringent stability requirements of traditional interferometric reference paths; (2) the \textbf{single-pixel detection scheme} fully exploits the broad temporal bandwidth of conventional digitizers, enabling high-speed continuous sampling to resolve rapidly evolving dynamics beyond the frame-rate bottlenecks of array sensors; and (3) the \textbf{field-correlation mechanism} enables direct, deterministic phase imaging, establishing a direct linear mapping from the heterodyne beat signal to the physical phase via intermediate-frequency spectral analysis.
+In conclusion, we have experimentally demonstrated an advanced optical platform for quantitative dynamic phase mapping that eliminates the need for iterative phase retrieval algorithms.
+The advantages of this methodology stem from three core characteristics: (1) the \textbf{single-arm architecture} provides enhanced imaging robustness against environmental perturbations by eliminating the stringent stability requirements of traditional interferometric reference paths; (2) the \textbf{single-pixel detection scheme} effectively utilizes the broad temporal bandwidth of conventional digitizers, enabling high-speed continuous sampling to resolve rapidly evolving dynamics beyond the frame-rate bottlenecks of array sensors; and (3) the \textbf{computational field-correlation mechanism} enables direct, deterministic phase imaging, establishing a direct linear mapping from the heterodyne beat signal to the physical phase via intermediate frequency spectral analysis.
 By mathematically formulating the dynamically perturbed refractive index as a pure-phase object through a discrete matrix-based model, we achieve a direct extraction of the two-dimensional spatial phase distribution.

-While validated here using ultrasonic waves, the acoustic field serves primarily as a rigorous high-frequency benchmark to demonstrate the system's spatiotemporal precision.
-Utilizing our phase-retrieval-free single-arm FC-GI architecture, we successfully reconstructed the dynamic spatial phase profiles of diverse complex geometries.
-The experimental results reveal that the optically extracted spatial wavelengths align strictly with theoretical dispersion models, while the retrieved dynamic phase maintains a robust linear correlation with local physical modulation levels.
-By bypassing the convergence instabilities and phase ambiguities inherent to iterative retrieval algorithms, this deterministic methodology establishes a definitive, real-time-capable metrological tool.
-Its inherent scalability suggests broad utility far beyond acoustics, offering a high-speed quantitative phase solution for characterizing rapidly evolving transparent phenomena, such as transient aeroacoustic flows, shockwave propagation, and the high-throughput dynamic analysis of biological cells in microfluidic environments.
+While the system is validated here using ultrasonic waves, the acoustic field serves primarily as a high-frequency benchmark to demonstrate the system's spatiotemporal precision.
+Utilizing our phase-retrieval-free single-arm CD-GI architecture, we successfully reconstructed the dynamic spatial phase profiles of diverse complex geometries.
+The experimental results reveal that the optically extracted spatial wavelengths align closely with theoretical dispersion models, while the retrieved dynamic phase maintains a robust linear correlation with local physical modulation levels.
+By avoiding the convergence instabilities and phase ambiguities inherent to iterative retrieval algorithms, this direct linear methodology establishes a reliable, real-time-capable metrological tool.
+This robust framework offers a high-speed quantitative phase solution for characterizing rapidly evolving transparent phenomena, such as transient aeroacoustic flows, shockwave propagation, and the high-throughput dynamic analysis of biological cells in microfluidic environments.